Nueva llamada a la acción

 New Call-to-action

-The silica magnetic bead can be used to isolate or purify nucleic acids from a solution.
-The beads are now a common and prefered technique for separating genomic DNA, plasmid DNA, or RNA.
-Silica magnetic beads are used to avoid contaminations and loss of material throughout the purification process, which involves various buffers, salts, and alcohol.
-The silica magnetic bead binds nucleic acid, but not irreversibly, and can be retained by a permanent magnet device to perform each wash or liquid removal step by simply removing unwanted material from a container while the beads with bound nucleic acid are held by magnetic force to the edge of the container.
+Silica magnetic beads are mainly used for rapid DNA/RNA, protein, Antibody and cell isolation.
+Silica magnetic beads are a common technique for separating genomic DNA, plasmid DNA, or RNA, as they avoid contaminations and loss of material throughout the purification process, which involves various buffers, salts, and alcohol.
+They reversibly bind nucleic acid and can be retained by a permanent magnet device to perform each wash or liquid removal step by simply removing unwanted material from a container while the beads with bound nucleic acid are held by magnetic force to the edge of the container.

 How to bind nucleic acid to silica magnetic beads